aws-samples/amazon-sagemaker-administration-workshop/content/02-lab-02/lab-02.md

 ---

-## Content
+## What you're going to learn in this lab
 In this lab you're going to do:
-- Protect data at rest using encryption with AWS KMS
+- Protect data at rest using encryption with AWS Key Management Service (KMS)
 - Protect data in transit using encryption
-- Implement RBAC and ABAC for data protection
+- Implement role-based (RBAC) and attribute-based access control (ABAC)
 - Implement S3 access control using IAM policies, VPC endpoints, and VPC endpoint policies
 - Control access to SageMaker resources by using tags

-## Where your data must be protected
+## Where you must protect your data
 The ML workflow can process, copy, generate, and store datasets resulting in multiple persistent or ephemeral data copies.
+In this context _persistent_ means the data exists until it's explicitly deleted. _Ephemeral_ means the data exists for the lifespan of a specific ML workload or process and is normally deleted as part of the resource clean-up, for example after a SageMaker processing or training job finishes.

-All these copies represent additional threat vectors for data protection.
-You must be aware of them, monitor them, and implement a corresponding mitigation.
+All these data copies are the additional threat vectors for your data.
+You must be aware of them, monitor them, and implement a corresponding mitigation approach.

-The following diagram shows possible location and default encryption state of your data:
+The following diagram shows possible locations and encryption state of your data in a common ML lifecycle:

 ![](../../static/design/ml-development-data-lifecycle.drawio.svg)